 In conjunction with all UNC System institutions, and per the Chancellor’s Adoption Letter dated March 2012, NC State University adopted ISO 27002, an internationally recognized framework for information security.
 The ISO 27002 Security Framework guides the development of OIT S&C PRRs.

-After developing the draft of a PRR, the draft undergoes the review and approval process defined in Table 2:
+After creating or revising the first draft of a PRR, the draft undergoes the review and approval process defined in the following IT PRR Process flowchart and Table 2:

 Table 2.
 PRR Review and Approval Process